 “What do you mean, wise things I should know?
 Isn’t ‘going organic’ itself already a wise thing to do for my health?”

-These were the exact, disapproving words I got from my best friend, when I told her what I knew about organics.
-As a newbie organic consumer, she was the first person I thought of the moment I discovered that not all organic products are as promising as they sound.
+These were the exact disapproving words I got from my best friend when I told her what I knew about organics.
+As a newbie organic consumer, she was the first person I thought of when I discovered that not all organic products are as promising as they sound.

 Undeniably, health enthusiasts have paid more and more attention to organic foods.
 Who wouldn’t, right?!